oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * Revised handling of personal information in Privacy section (hhttps://github.com/oauth-wg/oauth-transaction-tokens/pull/306/)
 * Clarified token replay risks (https://github.com/oauth-wg/oauth-transaction-tokens/pull/305)
 * Fixed section numbering issue (https://github.com/oauth-wg/oauth-transaction-tokens/issues/352)
+* Made `iss` optional in all circumstances, and added Seurity Consideration that provides guideance on using it when signing keys are not predetmined.

 ## Since Draft 06
 {:numbered="false"}